rtgodwin/rtgodwin.github.io/_docs/prep.md

 > He strokes his mustache, adjusts his floppy hat, and tightens his scarf.
 “Volothamp Geddarm, chronicler, wizard, and celebrity, at your service.
 I trust you’ve noted the violence in our fair city these past tendays.
 I haven’t seen so much blood since my last visit to Baldur’s Gate!
 But now I fear I have misplaced a friend amid this odious malevolence.

-“My friend’s name is Floon Blagmaar.
+> “My friend’s name is Floon Blagmaar.
 He’s got more beauty than brains, and I worry he took a bad way home a couple nights ago and was kidnapped — or worse.
 If you agree to track him down with all due haste, I can offer you ten dragons apiece now, and I can give you each ten times that when you find Floon.
 May I prevail upon you in my hour of need?”

+- Offer 10 gold to accept.
+DC 10 Insight - he ain't got the money.
+Awaiting payments for Volo's guide to monsters.
+- Volo describes Floon as a handsome human male in his early thirties with wavy red-blond hair.
+He was dressed in princely garb when Volo last saw him.
+- Two nights ago, before Floon disappeared, he and Volo were drinking and merrymaking at the Skewered Dragon, a dark, bawdy tavern in the Dock Ward.
+Volo recommends that the characters start their search there.
+- Embarrassed that he got Floon in trouble.
+- Skewered Dragon is dubious and Zhentarim owned.
+- Between Net st. and Fillet Lane (in dock ward).

 ### Talk with NPCs

 [Description of familiar faces](https://www.dndbeyond.com/sources/wdh/introduction#FamiliarFaces)

+### Blood in the streets

+> As you turn a corner, you find yourselves on a street that has been cordoned off by the City Watch.
+Lying on the cobblestones are a half-dozen corpses, seemingly the victims of some terrible skirmish.
+Watch officers have disarmed and arrested three blood-drenched humans and are in the midst of questioning witnesses.
+One of the officers sees you.
+“Get on,” she says.
+“Nothing to see here.”

+- Dozen guards
+- 3 loyal Zhentarim
+- Won't let characters near (but they can try to spy): "You working for the Zhentarim?
+Xanathar guild?
+What are you scum fighting about?"